dojo/docs/dojox/mobile/Carousel.rst

 Introduction
 ============

 The Carousel widget manages a list of images that can be displayed horizontally, and allows the user to scroll through the list and select a single item.
-This widget itself has no data store support, but there are two subclasses :ref:`dojox.mobile.DataCarousel <dojox/mobile/DataCarousel>` and :ref:`dojox.mobile.StoreCarousel <dojox/mobile/StoreCarousel>` available for generating the contents from data store.
-To feed data into Carousel through dojo.data, use DataCarousel.
-To feed data into Carousel through dojo.store, use StoreCarousel.
+This widget itself has no data store support, but there are two subclasses, :ref:`dojox/mobile/DataCarousel <dojox/mobile/DataCarousel>` and :ref:`dojox/mobile/StoreCarousel <dojox/mobile/StoreCarousel>`, for generating the contents from a data store.
+To feed data into Carousel through dojo/data, use DataCarousel.
+To feed data into Carousel through dojo/store, use StoreCarousel.

 The Carousel widget loads and instantiates its item contents in a lazy manner.
-For example, if the number of visible items (=numVisible) is 2, the widget creates 4 items, 2 for the initial pane and 2 for the next page, at startup time.
-If you swipe the page to open the 2nd page, the widget creates 2 more items for the 3rd page.
-If the item to create is a dojo widget, its module is dynamically loaded automatically before instantiation.
+For example, if the number of visible items (the ``numVisible`` property) is 2, the widget creates at startup time 4 items, 2 for the initial pane and 2 for the next page.
+If you swipe the page to open the second page, the widget creates 2 more items for the third page.
+If the item to create is a Dojo widget, its module is dynamically loaded automatically before instantiation.

 .. image :: Carousel.gif